 In terms of the provisions of Prevention of Money-Laundering Act, 2002 and the Prevention of Money-Laundering (Maintenance of Records) Rules, 2005, Housing Finance Companies (HFCs) are required to follow certain customer identification procedures while undertaking a transaction either by establishing an account based relationship or otherwise and monitor their transactions.
-Aavas Financiers Limited ("AAVAS") shall take steps to implement provisions of Prevention of Money-Laundering Act, 2002 and the Prevention of Money-Laundering (Maintenance of Records) Rules, 2005, as amended from time to time, including operational instructions issued in pursuance of such amendment(s).
+Aavas Financiers Limited ("AAVAS") shall take steps to implement provisions of Prevention of Money-Laundering Act, 2002 and the Prevention of Money-Laundering (Maintenance of Records) Rules, 2005, as amended from time to time, including any statutory modification(s) or re-enactment(s) thereof, for the time being in force in accordance with guidelines issued by National Housing Bank (NHB).
+Further, vide circular RBI/2019-20/235 DOR.NBFC (HFC).CC.No.111/03.10.136/2019-20 issued by Reserve Bank of India (RBI) on May 19, 2020, it was decided by RBI to extend the Master Directions-Know your Customer (KYC) Direction, 2016 to all HFCs and repealed Instructions/ guidelines/ regulations issued by NHB (erstwhile regulator of HFCs) in this regards.